rbowsley/lamplighthelp/source/20-2-4_Setting_up_or_editing_an_attendance-based_charge_rule.markdown

-# 20.2.4 Setting Up an Attendance-based Charge Rule
+# 20.2.4 Charge Module: Setting Up an Attendance-based Charge Rule

 > An attendance-based charge rule is where you can set different rules depending on whether a person attended a session, cancelled or did not turn up etc.